 Data is a marketer’s best friend.
 Marketers are leveraging predictive analytics to identify trends, segment, and personalize marketing content to improve performance.
 Professional predictive analytics tools like FoxMetrics are being introduced to get more sophisticated insight into many industries.

 This involves the use of AI to automate sales to a specific audience and is gradually changing the face of advertising.
 Programmatic advertising uses several tools to personalize advertisements based on the lifestyle or habits of the target audience.
 A report from eMarketer projects that 82% of advertising will be programmatic in 2020.

 Social Media Stories

-Facebook, Snapchat, and Instagram have all unveiled individual story formats, which provide an excellent opportunity for marketers to create brand awareness, engage their followers, and increase traffic to their website.
-These stories are wiped out after a specific time, which makes it a perfect tool to instigate “fear of missing out” FOMO marketing.
+Facebook, Snapchat, and Instagram have all unveiled individual story formats, which provide an excellent opportunity for marketers to create brand awareness, engage their followers, and increase traffic to their websites.
+These stories are wiped out after a specific time, which makes it a perfect tool to instigate the “fear of missing out” FOMO marketing.

 A micro-moment occurs when a person turns to a device to act on a need.
 Most shoppers in stores today use their mobile phones to search for information about any product they come across.
-Implementing micro-moment means you need to be where your target audience is making those searches.
+Implementing a micro-moment means you need to be where your target audience is making those searches.

 While this concept has been around for some time and is being implemented by major retail and eCommerce sites, it’s gaining more popularity.
-With visual search, people can upload the images to search for products and get specific results.
+With visual search, people can upload images to search for products and get specific results.
 So if you find the image of a product you like, it’s possible to use it to search for it instead of the name.

 Today, customers want an instant response to their queries and questions.
 Conversational marketing involves having a one-on-one connection with your customers on their terms, device choices, and time.
 Conversational marketing is both vital to conversion and retaining customer loyalty.